smarticoai/public-api/docs/classes/WSAPI.md

 ▸ **markAllInboxMessagesAsRead**(): `Promise`<[`InboxMarkMessageAction`](../interfaces/InboxMarkMessageAction.md)\>

-Requests to mark all inbox messages as read
+Requests to mark all inbox messages as rea

+**Visitor mode: not supported**

 #### Returns